Skip to main content

 The Strategic Goals

-The four high-level strategic goals and accompanying strategic outcomes for Brighter Futures are articulated clearly in this Operational Plan, along with the Key Performance Indicators (KPI) for 2023-24.
+The four high-level strategic goals and accompanying strategic outcomes for Brighter Futures remain articulated clearly in this Operational Plan, along with the Key Performance Indicators for 2024 to 2025.

 Goal 1